yehiarasheed/processing4/README.md

 - For press inquiries, general information about the Processing software, or other non-technical questions, contact [hello@processing.org](mailto:hello@processing.org).
 - For anything related to the Processing Foundation or broader topics beyond the software, please reach out to [foundation@processingfoundation.org](mailto:foundation@processingfoundation.org).

----

-This version now includes guidance for bug reports and feature requests.
-How does this look?

 ## License & Copyright